-Grant funds recommended: \$300,000.00 (conditional upon mutual agreement on revised project scope and incorporation of additional equity components and proposed outcomes)

-The purpose of the project is to identify actions to remove barriers and create a more flexible approach to approving higher-density housing, affordable housing and mixed-use development opportunities along key corridors in Clackamas County.
+Clackamas County - DTD Corridors: Affordable Housing and Mixed-Use Development Grant funds requested: \$250,000.00 Additional cash match: \$0 al upon mutual agreement on revised project scope and incorporation of additional equity components and pro posed outcomes) Project Summary: The purpose of the project is to identify actions to remove barriers and create a more flexible approach to approving higher-density housing, affordable housing and mixed-use development opportunities along key corridors in Clackamas County.
 Creating more vibrant, mixed-use nodes or neighborhoods along the county's corridors will help enable people from all different communities and income levels to live where they can walk, bike or ride transit to work, to daily goods and services, or simply for pleasure.

-The anticipated work includes:

-- 1. Community Assessment

-- 2. Public Engagement

-- 3. Economic & Housing Market Opportunities Analysis

-- 4. Strategic Development

-- 5. Framework Plan

-- 6. Opportunity Site(s) Identification

-- 7. Implementation/ Code Amendments

-The desired outcomes include facilitating an equitable engagement process with the community, with efforts to reach out to residents and business owners with diverse racial and economic backgrounds within the project areas.
+The anticipated work includes: 1.
+Community Assessment 2.
+Public Engagement 3.
+Economic & Housing Market Opportunities Analysis 4.
+Strategic Development 5.
+Framework Plan 6.
+Opportunity Site(s) Identification 7.
+Implementation/ Code Amendments 5 The desired outcomes include facilitating an equitable engagement process with the community, with efforts to reach out to residents and business owners with diverse racial and economic backgrounds within the project areas.
 Feedback from those groups will be used to identify various cultural and social needs that may need to be addressed with redevelopment and to ensure the areas become strong multi-cultural communities with affordable housing and living wage employment opportunities and appropriate transportation opportunities available to all members of the community.
 In addition, the project builds on recent investments in infrastructure in and around the corridors, such as the Green and Orange light rail lines to the Park Avenue and Fuller Road stations, and remove barriers for the development of higher-density housing, affordable housing and mixed-use development.
 The goal is further all of Metro's Six Desired Outcomes by providing opportunities for more equitable development in proximity to both employment opportunities and to transportation options that further the regions efforts to combat climate change and preserve health ecosystems, and it will help create more vibrant places, accessible to transit.
+Project Location: The project application proposed to focus on the five County, including areas within approximately one-qua major urban "corridors" in unincorporated Clackamas arter mile of each "corridor" street.
+The grant award